Stormwater Management Ponds

 In developed areas, there are a lot of hard surfaces, such as pavement and buildings.
 Runoff water from rainfall and melted snow can not easily absorb into the ground through these hard surfaces.

-Runoff build up and travels quickly to the storm sewers, creeks and Lake Ontario.
-As the runoff water accumulates, the risk of creek erosion and flooding increases.
+Runoff will build up and travel quickly to the storm sewers, creeks and Lake Ontario.
+As the runoff gathers, the risk of creek erosion and flooding increases.
 Runoff water can also pick up contaminants from the hard surfaces.

 Stormwater management ponds (SWMPs) help to control the quantity and quality of water runoff that enters storm sewers, creeks and Lake Ontario.
 SWMPs help prevent flooding, creek erosion and pollution.